CesarRamosA/Hand-digit-recognizer-ML-model/README.md

 # Hand-digit-recognizer-ML-model

-Using a neural networks ML model from sklearn, a handwritten digit recognizer is implemented
+## A neural networks ML model from sklearn is implemented to classify different handwritten digits

+### MNIST dataset is used for this a handwritten digit recognizer